More Fast Songs About the Apocalypse: Background

 News regarding More Fast Songs About the Apocalypse first appeared in May 2017 as various retail stores began taking vinyl pre-orders.
-A few days before its official release date, the album was announced through a satirical press release credited to a spokesperson named "John Miller", a reference to the name under which President of the United States Donald Trump addressed reporters in the 1980s.
-In the press statement, Moby, under the John Miller alias, jokingly mocks himself and the album.
+A few days before its official release date, the album was announced through a satirical press release credited to a spokesperson named "John Miller", a reference to the name under which Donald Trump addressed reporters in the 1980s.
+In the press statement, Moby, under the John Miller alias, mocks himself and the album.
 A link was also provided, leading to a free download of both More Fast Songs About the Apocalypse and These Systems Are Failing.

 On June 20, Moby released the music video for the track "In This Cold Place", directed by Steve Cutts.
 Much like the video for These Systems Are Failing's "Are You Lost in the World Like Me?", it is a Looney Tunes-inspired animated clip in which the album's main themes of veganism, animal rights, environmental safety, political and social issues as well as their drastic consequences are portrayed.
 It rapidly drew negative attention from Republican Party and Trump supporters, against whom Moby rails.